-Sewer services shall be extended beyond the property / easement line and terminate 3.0 m inside the lot.
+Sewer services shall be extended beyond the property line and terminate 3.0 m inside the lot.
+Where a four party easement is used the sewer services shall extend 1.0m beyond the easement line and terminate inside the lot.
 All services shall be properly capped.